THE FEDERAL MOTOR CARRIER SAFETY ADMINISTRATION (FMCSA)

-The Federal Transit Administration (FTA) has increased its annual random drug testing rates
+The FMCSA has increased its annual random drug testing rates

 The Federal Motor Carrier Safety Administration holds motor carriers and drivers responsible for meeting safety standards and regulations.
 FMCSA has their own safety compliance and enforcement program called CSA, which stands for Compliance, Safety, Accountability.

 Carriers can find their data stored on FMCSA’s Safety Measurement System (SMS), which they use to track the number, severity, and date of safety violations, as well as crash and inspection data.
 Data is also maintained for the number of vehicles a carrier owns and operates, as well as the miles that were traveled.

 The FMCSA uses Behavior Analysis and Safety Improvements Categories (BASICs) to organize SMS data.
 Data is derived from the following categories, according to the CSA:

 - Unsafe Driving – Violations include not wearing a seat belt, speeding, distracted driving, reckless driving, and improper lane changes.

 - Crash Indicator – A history of the drivers crash records (non-public) are reviewed.

 - Hours-of-Service (HOS) Compliance – Noncompliance with HOS regulations, including logbooks.